 The program offers help to those needing support with depression, anxiety, risky alcohol or other drug use, or tobacco cessation, with the goal of helping patients change behaviors that interfere with a healthy lifestyle.

 BHI is a team approach, with you and your family as the most important team member(s).
 The team is anchored by your Primary Care Provider (PCP) – someone who knows you and your family, as well as your lifestyle preferences and needs.
 Other team members may include a Behavioral Health Provider, a licensed clinical social worker who provides evidence-based strategies and support to assist you in improving your health.

 Behavioral Health Psychotherapy Services

 Behavioral Health Psychotherapy Services are geared towards those with moderate to severe mental health needs.
-Symptoms may be related to recent or prior traumatic events, and this mode of care topically requires longer-term services.
+Symptoms may be related to recent or prior traumatic events, and this mode of care typically requires longer-term services.
 Our licensed clinical social workers can work with most mental health concerns and diagnoses.
 Patients need not be Door County Medical Group patients – anyone can be referred to this service.

 Behavioral Health Psychiatric Services

 Behavioral Health Psychiatric Services are designed for those with mental health needs that may benefit from medication.
 This service line includes a thorough evaluation and medication when appropriate.
-Patients need not be Door County Medical Group patients – anyone can be referred to this service.
+Patients need not be Door County Medical Center patients – anyone can be referred to this service.

 For more information, contact Behavioral Health at (920) 746-0510.